emanuel-lemos-barbosa/hello-world/README.md

 # hello-world
 First project

-Oi!
+Hi!
 My name is Emanuel.

 I'm beginning programming with the javascript language, focused on the front-end branch, also using the HTML and CSS tools.